48 Hours in Oakland: A Weekend Travel Guide

 Where to Eat:

 This is a fresh food hall that contains multiple destination-worthy restaurants.
 You can find a variety of genres of food that range from Mexican to Japanese to seafood.
 You name it, you’ll find it.
 They’re open Monday – Saturday from 9am – 9pm.
 So any time during the day (breakfast, lunch, dinner), you can stop by for a meal!

 This was the first place we had our first meal in Oakland.
 It is a tiny cafe in the heart of Old Oakland, and it is adorable!
 The coffee is delicious and the brunch is scrumptious.
 Their brunch menu is comfort food meets farmer’s market.
 They utilize produce that is currently in season and create a comfort-worthy meal.
 I had the baked eggs in polenta with chorizo-tomato sauce and it was amazing!

 We went to District for Sunday brunch.
 They are actually known for their Sunday brunch.
 They have an amazing brunch buffet spread of Cajun style food with bottomless mimosas.
 Omg, I kept going for seconds, thirds, etc haha.
 Too good!

-We explored at Swan’s Market since there were so many different restaurants to try and it was a block away from the the Mariott.
-We had raw oysters at The Cook and Her Farmer (satisfied my Oyster cravings haha) and pizza from Deep Roots Oakland – had the spicy pepperoni and it was one of the best pepperoni pizzas I’ve ever had.
+We explored at Swan’s Market since there were so many different restaurants to try and it was a block away from the Mariott.
+We had raw oysters at The Cook and Her Farmer (which satisfied my Oyster cravings haha) and pizza from Deep Roots Oakland – had the spicy pepperoni and it was one of the best pepperoni pizzas I’ve ever had.

 They have an amazing selection of coffee drinks, lattes, etc. I also love how it is a full-line game-store.
 So cute and unique.